The Bible and Marriage

-This series on the seven sacraments provides readers with a deeper appreciation of God's gifts and call in the sacraments through a renewed encounter with God's Word.
+The Catholic Biblical Theology of the Sacraments series provides readers with a deeper appreciation of God's gifts and call in the sacraments through a renewed encounter with God's Word.

-In this volume, leading Catholic teacher and popular speaker John Bergsma offers a biblical theology of marriage rooted in the Old and New Testaments that will be interesting and informative to the church catholic.
+In The Bible and Marriage, leading Catholic teacher and popular speaker John Bergsma offers a biblical theology of marriage rooted in the Old and New Testaments that will be interesting and informative to the church catholic.
 This book shows the biblical basis for the teaching that marriage is a sacrament.
 It provides lay teachers with background and depth on a topic taught frequently in the parish, making it suitable for classroom use and parish ministry.

 Praise for the Catholic Biblical Theology of the Sacraments series

 "Sacraments are at the heart of Catholic spirituality and liturgical life.
 They are celebrated in the context of the proclamation of God's Word.
 This excellent series will help Catholics appreciate more and more both the relationship between Word and Sacrament and how the sacraments are grounded in the riches of Scripture."

 Thomas D. Stegman†, SJ, dean and professor of New Testament, Boston College School of Theology and Ministry